arshi565/foundership_project/README.md

-# foundership_project
-Online Money Transfer Portal
+# Online Money Transfer Portal
 This is a web application that allows users to view currency exchange rates and transfer money online.
 It features a user registration system, secure login, and a dashboard showing exchange rates and transaction history.

 Installation